Move forward in life with a newer, better smile

 It’s very unlikely that your aligners will ever fall out, no matter what you’re doing at the time (whether it’s sleeping, talking or laughing).
 Invisalign aligners are designed to fit firmly on the teeth so this should not be a cause for concern.

-Similar to other orthodontic treatments, the Invisalign aligners may temporarily affect the speech of some people.
-However, as your tongue gets used to having aligners in your mouth, any misarticulation or minor speech impediment caused by the aligners should disappear within one to two weeks.
+Similar to other orthodontic treatments, the Invisalign aligners may temporarily affect the speech of some people for a day or two.
+However, as your tongue gets used to having aligners in your mouth, any misarticulation or minor speech impediment caused by the aligners should disappear.
 Please speak to your doctor about ways to help you get used to your aligners more quickly.

 It’s important that you follow the treatment plan developed by your doctor to ensure the best outcome.
 Your doctor will determine the recommended treatment duration for you depending on several considerations, including the spacing between your teeth and the need for retention.